heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 ## Tips and tricks

-### Health checks
+### Healthchecks

-Health checks are used to check if a container is healthy.
+Healthchecks are used to check if a container is healthy.
 They are used to check if the container is ready to accept requests.

-Health checks are defined in the Dockerfile.
+Healthchecks are defined in the Dockerfile.
 They are defined with the `HEALTHCHECK` instruction.

 The `HEALTHCHECK` instruction takes the following arguments:

-- `--interval`: the interval between two health checks
+- `--interval`: the interval between two healthchecks
-- `--timeout`: the timeout of a health check
+- `--timeout`: the timeout of a healthcheck
-- `--start-period`: the time to wait before starting the health checks
+- `--start-period`: the time to wait before starting the healthchecks
 - `--retries`: the number of retries before considering the container unhealthy
 - `CMD`: the command to run to check the health of the container

-For example, the following instruction defines a health check that runs every 30 seconds and that times out after 10 seconds:
+For example, the following instruction defines a healthcheck that runs every 30 seconds and that times out after 10 seconds:

 ```dockerfile